 I’ve met very few people who’d return to their junior high or high school years.
 (Certainly not yours truly!)
 These years smack with drama, and even trauma.

 But as much as people have forecast heartbreak for these years of parenting—and I realize my portion will come—my husband and I loved our six years of youth ministry.
 It was a little like working with wet cement, these textured, gravelly years of becoming.
 We could hold gut-level conversations about real, heartrending issues.
 Our faith offers unmatched answers to the question marks looming in the teen mind: unfathomable meaning and purpose for their lives, far beyond themselves.

 So this is a critical, prime season to come alongside them (i.e. not as their best friend or even a sense of authority, but partnership, as you prepare them for the handoff to adulthood) in pouring out their hearts like water to God.
 (Ted Tripp has a few great ideas about communicating with teens, to start with.)
 What could this look like practically?

-- Explore prayer as meditation.
-Richard Foster names four kinds of meditation:*
+7. Explore prayer as meditation.
+In his book, Celebration of Discipline, Richard Foster names four kinds of meditation: